How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 What is a basement sump pump?

-The sump pump consists of an electric motor, pump and float switch.
+The system consists of an electric motor, pump and float switch.
 The motor powers the pump, which draws liquid out of the sump pit and away from the basement.
 The float switch detects when the water level in the sump pit is over a certain threshold and starts the motor to pump out the water.

 Read our blog, ‘What is a basement or cellar sump pump and how does it work?’, for more detailed information.